dbierer/php-class-notes/php-iii-oct-2022.md

 # PHP III - Oct 2022

 ## TODO
+* Q: Please add Swoole Server example to php-iii-demos repo (public/server.php) (see http://localhost:8883/#/8/31)

+* Q: Solid benefits of PHP async programming
+* A:

+* Q: Double check on the API tools lab re: Container/ContainerInterface
+* A:

 * Q: RE: Docker Compose: what's the difference/advantage of "ipam" vs. "overlay" for building networks?
 * A: `IPAM` is an old acronym that stands for "IP Address Management".
 It's not a protocol.
 You use `ipam` as a sub-key under your network service mainly to define static IP address information.
   * See: https://docs.docker.com/compose/compose-file/#ipam